Darker-Ink/Darker-Ink/README.md

 - 🔭 I’m currently working on Blue Sky And Red Sky
 - 🌱 I’m currently learning JavaScript and Discord.js
 - 💬 Ask me about anything
+- 👀 I got a website!!
+[Click Here](https://www.sky-bot.cf/) To check it out!

 ### Languages and Tools: